As the world returns to work, crafting the perfect resume has never been more critical.

-It may be financially worthwhile for anyone on the hunt for a new job.
-Kickresume offers a free plan that provides its customers with four resume and cover letter templates and 20,000 pre-written phrases.
+It may be financially worthwhile for anyone looking for a new job.
+Kickresume offers a free plan that gives its customers four resume and cover letter templates and 20,000 pre-written phrases.
 In addition, a paid option that can be remunerated monthly, quarterly, and yearly offers the AI resume checker software.

-Investing in the perfect resume could mean securing a dream job, and for some, spending a little extra on resume-checking software might be worth it.
+Investing in the perfect resume could mean securing a dream job, and spending a little extra on resume-checking software might be worth it for some.
 The impact these bots will have on choosing future employees remains to be seen, but their cost-effectiveness may make them a permanent reality.

 More Articles from the Wealth of Geeks Network:

 This post was produced and syndicated by Wealth of Geeks.

 Featured Image Credit: Shutterstock.

 Justin McDevitt is a playwright and essayist from New York City.
 His latest play HAUNT ME had its first public reading at Theater for the New City in September.
 He is a contributor for RUE MORGUE where he lends a queer eye to horror cinema in his column STAB ME GENTLY.